AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Once login, click Network tab, you should see a list of ethernet interfaces.
 Click ethernet1/1 and configure as the following screenshot.

+ - Click Network tab
+ - Click ethernet1/1
+ - Click Config tab.
  - Select "layer3" for Interface Type
- - Click Config tab.
+ - Click Config
  - Select default for Virtual Router at Config tab
  - Click New Zone for Security Zone to create a WAN zone.
  - At the next pop up screen, name the new zone "WAN" and click OK